dave2wave/benchmark/README.md

 # The OpenMessaging Benchmark Framework

-**Notice：** We do not consider or plan to release any unilateral test results based on this standard.
-For reference, you can purchase server tests on the cloud by yourself.
+**Notice：** We may release test results based on our fork this standard.
+For reference, you can purchase your benchmark tests on the cloud by yourself.

 This repository houses user-friendly, cloud-ready benchmarking suites for the following messaging platforms: